aaronparker/aaronparker.github.io/_posts/2017-03-15-netscaler-azure-ad-conditional-access.md

 ## Access Control

 Currently this approach doesn't work with Access Control on NetScaler Gateway connections.
-For example, you might want to restrict client-mapped drives or the clipboard if the user is logging on from an untrusted machine or location.&nbsp;
+For example, you might want to restrict client-mapped drives or the clipboard if the user is logging on from an untrusted machine or location.

 Conditional Access does have a Session Control feature to enforce application restrictions based on the conditions set in the access policy.
 Given the [statement of support from Citrix for Microsoft EMS](https://www.citrix.com/blogs/2017/01/09/better-together-netscaler-unified-gateway-microsoft-ems-2/), I hope to this this feature supported in the near future.